Flashpoint (1984 film)

 Flashpoint is a 1984 American neo-western action thriller film starring Kris Kristofferson, Treat Williams, Rip Torn, Jean Smart, Kurtwood Smith, and Tess Harper.
 The film is directed by William Tannen in his directorial debut, and is based on the novel of the same name by George LaFountaine, with a screenplay by Dennis Shryack and Michael Butler.
 The original score was composed and performed by Tangerine Dream.
-It was the first theatrical film produced by Home Box Office (HBO).
+It was the first theatrical film produced by HBO Pictures.

 Plot

 Border Patrol agents Bobby Logan and Ernie Wyatt are planting motion sensors in a remote area of the Texas desert when they stumble across what appears to be a decades-old Jeep buried in the sand.
 Upon excavating the vehicle, they find an intact skeleton in the driver's seat, a toolbox containing $800,000 in unused 10 and 20 dollar bills, and a hunting case containing a scoped sniper rifle with matching ammunition.
 The skeleton is accompanied by a wallet, containing the driver's license of a Michael J. Curtis from San Antonio, and a slip of paper with two phone numbers on it.
 Logan speculates that the money is from a bank heist in the early 1960s, and suggests that he and Wyatt take the money for themselves.
 While Wyatt is reluctant; they both finally agree to put out the jeep's license plate information to the Sheriff's department, and ask their telephone operator girlfriends to check out the two phone numbers.

 After re-burying the jeep and its contents, the duo take two of the bills to be analyzed, and learn that they were circulated directly from the Federal Reserve in Dallas and are all dated between 1962 and 1963.
 On checking newspaper records in the town library, Logan can find nothing relating to any bank robberies in 1962/63.
 He does however pause to read the headlines of 22 November 1963, the day of John F. Kennedy's assassination.

 When the two return to the station, they discover federal agents, led by self-proclaimed "fixer" Carson, have arrived, ostensibly to take control of the planned surveillance operation and possible bust of a drug trafficker in coordinating with the local Sheriff Wells.
 Logan quickly dislikes and distrusts Carson, who seems to be intimately familiar with Logan's service in the U.S. Army.
 Logan was a decorated infantry officer who served in the United States Army Special Forces and fought in Vietnam.
 Later on he left the Army and went on a self-imposed exile from higher government activities.
 Carson appears to deliberately blow Logan and Wyatt's cover when they are moving in to arrest a drug smuggler, almost killing Wyatt.
 They learn afterwards that Carson has taken over as head of station after the sudden promotion of their previous supervisor.